-I appreciate all that my home has been doing for me lately.
-It has a mighty task right now, keeping all of us safe, keeping all of us entertained, warm, healthy, happy.
-But it also has the task of keeping my anxiety at an all-time low.
+I’m grateful for everything that my home has done for me lately.
+It is currently tasked with keeping all of us safe, entertained, warm, healthy, and happy.
+However, it also has the responsibility of keeping my anxiety at an all-time low.

-Last January, I mentioned how an episode of Marie Kondo made me cry when she essentially suggests thanking your home for all that it does for you including protecting you.
+Last January, I described how an episode of Marie Kondo made me cry because she essentially suggests thanking your home for everything it does for you, including protecting you.

-And boy, has it been protecting us as of the past five weeks.
+And boy, has it been keeping us safe for the last five weeks.

-I didn’t always appreciate my home even though you might think I have with all of the DIY and decorating I have done over the years.
+I didn’t always appreciate my home, despite what you may believe based on all of my DIY and decorating projects I’ve done over the years.

-I was superficially appreciating it but not truly realizing all that our home was doing for our family.
-I have learned to be so much more grateful that we even have a home at all and trying hard not to complain about being inside of it all the time.
+I was appreciating it on the surface, but I didn’t realize how much it was doing for our family.
+I’ve learned to be grateful for the fact that we even have a home at all, and I’m trying hard not to complain about being inside of it all the time.

-Oh sweet home, I have never felt so grateful for you than right at this moment.
+Oh, my dear house, I’ve never been more thankful for you than I am right now.
 Thank you.
 I love you so much.

-I love routine.
-I even included it in my 100 Things I Love post.
-It is how I keep sanity in my corner of the world and with anxiety, a lot of my life is spent doing damage control.
-Trying to keep the scary thoughts out of my mind is easier when I have a routine.
-It is my way of controlling things in a very uncontrollable time.
+I enjoy routine.
+I even included it in my list of 100 Things I Love.
+It is how I retain my sanity in my environment, and with anxiety.
+Trying to keep the scary thoughts out of my mind is a lot easier when I have a routine.
+It’s my way of controlling things in an otherwise uncontrollable time.

-When the girls were small, our routine was something that they embraced and almost craved.
-When there wasn’t routine, they kind of went off the proverbial rails.
+When the girls were little, our routine was something we all looked forward to and almost craved.
+When there was no routine, we all went off the proverbial rails.

-Routine is part of what is saving me right now during the stay at home orders, no surprise to anyone around my home.
-In fact, I have created a simple routine while in quarantine and didn’t even realize I was doing so.
+Routine is part of what is saving me right now during the stay at home orders.

-I am feeling the need to keep busy Monday through Friday from the time I wake up until around four in the afternoon.
+I keep busy Monday through Friday from the time I wake up until around four in the afternoon.
 During this time, I keep music on downstairs, no television.
-This is not to say the girls’ can’t watch television but rather they watch it in my room or Anna watches on her laptop during the day after school is finished.
+This is not to say the girls’ can’t watch television, but rather they watch it in my room or Anna watches on her laptop during the day after school is finished.

-If they want to watch television downstairs, they are more than welcome to but they also have their little routines as well, which I love, so it works for them too.
+If they want to watch television downstairs, they are more than welcome to, but they also have their little routines as well, so it works for them too.

 I usually exercise on the treadmill for an hour after or go for a walk with the dog or walk with Mike at a forest preserve near our home on his day off.

-Then as the girls awaken, I make breakfasts, clean, put the dishes away, feed the animals, do laundry, homeschool and so on.
-I call my mom as I am drinking my afternoon coffee and then try to take Buddy for another afternoon walk before starting dinner and eating together at the end of the day followed by Mike and I binge-watching something distracting until bedtime.
+Then as the girls wake up, I make breakfasts, clean, put the dishes away, feed the animals, do laundry, homeschool and so on.
+I call my mom as I am drinking my afternoon coffee, and then try to take Buddy for another afternoon walk before starting dinner and eating together at the end of the day, followed by Mike and I binge-watching something distracting until bedtime.